 Even today, many of us are inclined to believe that machine learning and artificial intelligence are far-off concepts — the hallmarks of top global universities, the secretive halls of Google and Amazon, or under top secret research by world governments.

-Yet in fact, web3 companies prove that these capabilities are with us already, and working with us to improve our lives all the time.
+Yet in fact, web3 companies prove that these capabilities are already exist and actively collaborate to improve our lives all the time.

-This is more than simply asking your smart speaker of the weather or to recommend a product purchase – itself encoded into a more Web 2.0 environment.
-Web3 apps utilizing machine learning and artificial intelligence are instead more interested in its applications for medicine and predictive analytics to safeguard lives – as well as far-reaching global issues like modeling the evolution of climate change.
+This is more than simply asking your smart speaker for the weather or recommending a product purchase, which is itself encoded into a more Web 2.0 environment.
+Web3 apps using machine learning and artificial intelligence are instead more interested in their applications for medicine and predictive analytics to safeguard lives, as well as far-reaching global issues like modeling the evolution of climate change.

-Many web3 companies are developing APIs and similar interactive digital products that are able to interact seamlessly when integrating into one another.
-The benefit of this is that you have the opportunity to make use of artificial intelligence and machine learning capabilities when you create your own web3 apps and digital products – without having to create, train, cultivate and fine-tune any artificial intelligences of your own design.
+Many web3 companies are developing APIs and similar interactive digital products that are able to interact seamlessly when integrating with one another.
+The benefit of this is that you can make use of artificial intelligence and machine learning capabilities when you create your own web3 apps and digital products without having to generate, train, cultivate, and fine-tune any artificial intelligences of your own design.

-There is incredible excitement surrounding this more plug and play approach to AI and ML, as it relates to web3 examples of innovation.
-Not only will it prove more useful and seamless to end users, but it also simplifies the development landscape to an extent that those organizations migrating from Web 2.0 strategies of production to a more frontier-like web3 landscape will have a far easier time getting up to speed.
+There is incredible excitement surrounding this more plug–and–play approach to AI and ML as it relates to web3 examples of innovation.
+Not only will it prove more useful and seamless to end users, but it also simplifies the development landscape to such an extent that those organizations migrating from Web 2.0 strategies of production to a more frontier-like web3 landscape will have a far easier time getting up to speed.

-If cloud computing was the breakthrough moment for Web 2.0 digital products, there can be no denying that edge computing is the technology beating in the heart of web3 apps of all kinds.
+If cloud computing was the breakthrough moment for Web 2.0 digital products, there can be no denying that edge computing is the technology beating at the heart of web3 apps of all kinds.

-By utilizing computing structure closer to the original source of where the data first emerged — leaning on the decentralization web3 examples we discussed earlier — edge computing is able to process data faster and more effectively than the centralized approach of cloud computing.
+By using computing structures closer to the original source of where the data first emerged — leaning on the decentralization web3 examples we discussed earlier — edge computing is able to process data faster and more effectively than the centralized approach of cloud computing.

-As more and more of our lives are brought online, and as web3 examples of compelling new digital products increase the demand for responsive bandwidth and data processing, edge computing is a viable and positive step forward.
-Research titan Gartner has predicted that three quarters of all enterprise created data will be processed using edge computing by 2025 – web3 companies included.
+As an increasing number of aspects of our lives are brought online and as web3 examples of compelling new digital products grow due to the demand for responsive bandwidth and data processing, edge computing is a viable and positive step forward.
+Research titan Gartner has predicted that three quarters of all enterprise created data will be processed using edge computing by 2025, web3 companies included.